Theoretical Perspectives In Psychology

 As a theory focused on the physical, biological theory is considered by some biological psychologists to exist at the intersection of psychology and the natural sciences.
 It offers methods for studying natural causes of mental health conditions and human behaviors.

-Other major perspectives in modern psychology
+Theoretical perspectives in psychology

 Outside of the four theories mentioned above, there are other major perspectives that psychologies may pull from when working with patients.
 Some of these different perspectives include: